NHL Teams Use Social Media Accounts to Promote Sports Betting

 How are Teams Embracing Sports Betting Partnerships?

-After placing a team in Las Vegas with the Golden Knights, the sports betting landscape for the NHL changed even further with the New Jersey Devils’ agreement with sportsbook powerhouse William Hill.
+After placing a team in Las Vegas with the Golden Knights, the sports betting landscape for the NHL changed even further with the New Jersey Devils’ agreement with sportsbook powerhouse Caesars Sportsbook.
 The partnership was the first-ever between an NHL franchise and a gaming operator.

 “We’re excited that the leagues are getting behind it,” said Jamie Shea, the head of DraftKings Digital Sportsbook.
 “I think everybody realized that this is happening.
 So how do we do it where we work together?”